halfer/spiderling-utils/README.md

         }
     ]

+Then using Composer, run these Composer commands:

+    composer require --dev halfer/spiderling-utils:dev-master
+    composer require --dev openbuildings/phpunit-spiderling:0.2.0-rc.1
+    composer require --dev jakoch/phantomjs-installer:2.1.1-p08

+PHPUnit Spiderling will be happy with PHPUnit 6.0, but if you want a later version in the 6.x series, such as 6.1, you'll need to install it first.

+Installation on earlier versions of PHP and PHPUnit
+---

+Add the `repositories` section as above first, that's just the same.

-Then using Composer, run this:
+Then using Composer, run these Composer commands:

+    composer require --dev halfer/spiderling-utils:dev-master
+    composer require --dev openbuildings/phpunit-spiderling:0.1.*
-    composer require --dev halfer/spiderling-utils:0.1.*
+    composer require --dev jakoch/phantomjs-installer:2.1.1-p08

+That should work fine with PHPUnit 4 or 5.

 Usage
 ---

-Create an abstract class to inherit from `\halfer\SpiderlingUtils\TestCase`, and that will become your test case parent.
+Assuming you're using PHPUnit 6 or above, create an abstract class to inherit from `\halfer\SpiderlingUtils\NamespacedTestCase`, and that will become your test case parent.
+If you're using an earlier version, swap this to `\halfer\SpiderlingUtils\TestCase` instead:

-	abstract class TestCase extends \halfer\SpiderlingUtils\TestCase
+	abstract class TestCase extends \halfer\SpiderlingUtils\NamespacedTestCase
 	{
 		/**
 		 * Optional, only if you want to override the default test domain